weavedb/wao/README.md

 ### Using WAO SDK

-WAO comes with elegant syntactic sugar and makes writing AO projects absolute joy.
+WAO comes with elegant syntactic sugar and makes writing AO projects an absolute joy.

 The same test can be written as follows.